zuozhenggh/learning-library/data-management-library/database-consolidation/dms/register-and-migrate/create-registered-databases.md

 ## Introduction

-This lab walks you through the steps to register a database for use with OCI Database Migration.
+This lab walks you through the steps to register a database for use with DMS.
 Registered database resources enable networking and connectivity for the source and target databases

 Estimated Lab Time: 20 minutes